-When we talk about aerobic exercise, we're talking about exercises that increase your heart rate such as running, swimming, jogging, biking.
-This type of exercise will increase the quantity and the size of mitochondria in muscle cells.
+When we talk about aerobic exercise, we are referring to exercises that increase your heart rate, such as running, swimming, jogging, and biking.
+This type of exercise will increase the quantity and size of mitochondria in muscle cells.

 Mitochondria are the powerhouse of the cell, and their function is to produce ATP energy.
 Aerobic exercise will increase the quantity and size of mitochondria within muscle cells.
-This increase causes muscles to be able to produce more energy, and, therefore, sustain the aerobic activity for a longer period of time.
+This increase allows muscles to produce more energy and, therefore, sustain the aerobic activity for a longer period of time.

-A person doing a lot of aerobic exercise will also have more capillaries running to the muscles, and this means more blood going to those muscles providing more oxygen.
+A person doing a lot of aerobic exercise will also have more capillaries running to the muscles.
+This means more blood is going to those muscles, providing more oxygen.
 More oxygen will mean more myoglobin, which is a protein that binds to oxygen.
 Carbon dioxide is able to be removed at a faster rate as well.
-Aerobic exercise will also build up endurance for muscles, so they will be able to work longer without tiring.
+Aerobic exercise will also build up endurance for muscles, enabling them to work longer without tiring.

-Let's say you don't run very often, but today, you decided to start.
+Let's say you don't run very often, but today you decide to start.
 You may not be able to go very far before your muscles get tired.
 You then decide to keep going three or four times a week.
-Over time, your muscles would be able to adapt to that exercise.
+Over time, your muscles would adapt to that exercise.
 Your mitochondria would increase, and more capillaries would run to the muscles in your legs.
-You would have increased blood flow to the area allowing for more oxygen to get to the muscles and for more carbon dioxide to be removed.
+You would have increased blood flow to the area, allowing for more oxygen to reach the muscles, and more carbon dioxide to be removed.
 Eventually, these increases would mean you would be able to run for a longer period of time without tiring out.

 Strength training can have effects on muscles as well.
-Strength training would be something like weightlifting, and essentially this type of exercise is increasing the force that your muscles can exert.
-This would be affecting your fast muscle fibers.
+Strength training refers to activities like weightlifting.
+Essentially, this type of exercise increases the force that your muscles can exert; it affects your fast muscle fibers.

 Strength training causes more myofibrils to be produced.
-Therefore, muscles are increasing in size and becoming stronger and does not mean it increases endurance.
+Therefore, muscles increase in size and strength, but not necessarily in endurance.
 Creatine is a substance that's naturally found in muscles.
 It works to replace ATP while the muscles are working out.
-Oftentimes people who do a lot of strength training will take creatine as a supplement so their muscles can produce ATP in their muscles more quickly; this helps with endurance.
+Oftentimes people who do a lot of strength training will take creatine as a supplement to produce ATP in their muscles more quickly, which helps with endurance.

-So aerobic exercise and strength training both have effects on muscles, but their effects are different.
+Aerobic exercise and strength training both have effects on muscles, but their effects are different.
 Aerobic exercise will increase mitochondria and blood flow to muscles, thereby increasing endurance.
 Strength training will increase the myofibrils in muscles, thereby increasing the force that a muscle can exert.
-So if you want to get the most out of your workout possible, combine strength training and aerobics so muscles really get the best of both worlds.
+Thus, if you want to get the most out of your workout, combine strength training and aerobics so that your muscles get the best of both worlds.